Sharp Eigenfunction Bounds on the Torus for large $p$: Exponential Sum Estimates

-This is the bound given by (2.12) in \cite{bourgainTorusEFunc1993}.
+This is the bound stated at the end of Section 3 in \cite{bourgainDemeterDiscreteRestrictImprovements2013}.
 The power of $q^\epsilon$ is inconsequential for our purposes.
 The factor $\sqrt{\gcd(\la,q)}$ is not.
-If $q|\la$, this means we get no cancellation in the sum and we default to using the trivial bound $\lesssim q$ from the triangle inequality.
+If $q|\la$, this means we get no cancellation in the sum using this bound, and we default to using the trivial bound $\lesssim q$ from the triangle inequality.
+However, both the Kloosterman and Sail\'e sums simplify in this case to sums with at least square root cancellation, although a different argument must be presented.
+There are additional cases to consider, however. $\la$ and $q$ could have a large common factor but $q$ not divide $\la$.
+In this case, we simplify to a sum that is not classical and the analysis is more complicated.
+There is also an additional summation over $m$ that may assist in proving better bounds.
+We intend to explore this in future work to prove both sharp bounds and bounds with an $\eps$-loss.

-An implicit step in \cite{bourgainTorusEFunc1993} and \cite{bourgainDemeterDiscreteRestrictImprovements2013} is the following.
-Restrict to $Q\leq N^{\eps_0}$ and use the triangle inequality.
-For $Q\geq N^{\eps_0}$, apply the above bound.
-The reason for this is that the additional factors of $\sqrt{(\la,q)}$ build up in a fatal way.
-If $Q$ is moderately sized, there cannot be too many $q$ that divide $\la$ as $\la\leq N^2$.
-However, for very small $q$, it may be the case that $\la$ has many divisors in the denominators of $R_Q$.
+A difficulty with improving the bound in \Cref{3: KQsFourierCoeffBoundProp} is the following.
+An implicit step in \cite{bourgainTorusEFunc1993} and \cite{bourgainDemeterDiscreteRestrictImprovements2013} is to restrict to $Q\lesssim N^{\eps_0}$ and use the triangle inequality.
+One can prove an improved bound, replacing $Q^2$ by $Q$ in our proposition, for $Q\gtrsim N^{\eps_0}$ using essentially the same proof as for \Cref{2: KerrFourierBoundProp} and an additional step using a mean zero normalization.
+For small $Q$, the best we can hope for is the triangle inequality.
+The improved bound for moderate $Q\gtrsim N^{\eps_0}$ does not change our final bound as we are limited by the terms $Q\sim 1$.

 Take $Q\sim \log \log N$, for example, and consider the integer formed by